 Fear of strangers?
 Fear not.

 Around month 5 or so, your baby will recognize certain people, yet may fear those who are not familiar.
-To ease his apprehension, plan new introductions only when he’s well rested, healthy, and full.
-A comfort object, such as a stuffed animal or blanket, can help him feel secure.
+To ease their apprehension, plan new introductions only when they’re well rested, healthy, and full.
+A comfort object, such as a stuffed animal or blanket, can help them feel secure.